-Substantially all of our revenue is generated from transactions involving tax-advantaged health accounts, such as HSAs, HRAs and FSAs.
-Based on our experience with our customers, we believe that many consumers are not familiar with the tax-advantaged benefits of HSAs and other similar tax-advantaged healthcare savings arrangements.
-If employers reduce or cease to offer HSA, HRA or FSA programs, or if consumer adoption of these accounts decreases, our results of operations, financial condition, business and prospects would be materially adversely affected.
+Substantially all of our revenue is earned from transactions involving tax-advantaged health accounts, such as HSAs, HRAs and FSAs.
+Based on our experience with our customers, we believe that many consumers are not familiar with, or do not fully appreciate, the tax-advantaged benefits of HSAs and other similar tax-advantaged healthcare savings arrangements.
+If employers reduce or cease to offer HSA, HRA or FSA programs, the tax benefits for these accounts are reduced, or consumer adoption of these accounts decreases, our results of operations, financial condition, business and prospects would be materially adversely affected.